anisyaism/mobile-testing-katalon/README.md

 ## Description
 Welcome to my QA Bootcamp practice project held by XSIS Academy!
 This is mobile automation testing using open source platform software called Katalon.
 At Katalon we can use the Appium framework to test mobile applications.
-In this project I carried out tests on e-commerce sites in Indonesia (Tokopedia mobile app).
+In this project I carried out tests on e-commerce sites in Indonesia (Tokopedia apps).

 ## How to clone this repo to Katalon
 1. Clone this repo https://github.com/slugscode/mobile-testing-katalon.git